SDWebImage/SDWebImageLottiePlugin/README.md

 SDWebImageLottiePlugin is available through [Swift Package Manager](https://swift.org/package-manager).

-Note SwiftPM support iOS only, on tvOS && macOS support.
+Note: SwiftPM support iOS only, on tvOS && macOS support.
 If you want, ask Lottie community to add support to these platforms.

 ```swift
 let package = Package(